ReticulatedSpline/strlog/README.md

 - `test`: holds the neglected unit testing suite.

 #### Roadmap
+1. update or remove tests
-1. refactor: PageData object with named fields
+2. refactor: PageData object with named fields
-2. update or remove tests
-3. verify release branch
-4. tagline in link embeds
-6. refactor: pack globals into object
+3. refactor: pack globals into object
-7. cleaner replace method in format.js
+4. refactor: replace method in format.js
-8. tagline in header
-9. crack (my own) combo articles into single subject
+5. verify release branch

 #### A Caveat
 Markdown parsing is an audacious claim for what is really just a series of regex string manipulations.
 Someday I'd love to take the time to write a real parser.